weisJ/auto-dark-mode/windows/pre-build-libraries/windows-x86/library.md

-If your machine can't build the windows library download the latest 'auto-dark-mode-windows_x86.dll' from the repository and place it in this folder renamed as 'auto-dark-mode-windows.dll'.
+If your machine can't build the windows library and no version could be downloaded from the repository, manually download the latest 'windows-x86.zip' from the repository and place the unpacked library in this folder.